 Job searching is simply a part of adult life.
 As much as we may wish we could take a job at age 18 and stay until retirement, for most of us that just isn’t the case.

-This is where working with a recruiter can do you a world of good!
-Recruiters work with candidates to fill open positions for their clients, but they do much more than just forward resumes to an HR department.
-A good recruiter will walk their candidates through every step of the process and even maintain contact after they are hired!
+Working with a recruiter can do you a world of good!
+Recruiters do much more than just forward resumes to an HR department.
+A good recruiter will walk candidates through every step of the process and even maintain contact after they are hired!
 So as a candidate, what can you do to increase your chances of finding your dream job when working with a recruiter?

 - Be honest – It’s your recruiter’s job to get their clients excited about you.
 However, that means they need to know about anything in your background that could come up in an interview or background check.
 An imperfect work history or background check isn’t necessarily a deal breaker for clients, but it’s best that your recruiter knows about it from the start so they can help you navigate these challenges.

 - The little things count – Having a cute outgoing voicemail message may entertain your friends, but a potential employer is likely to perceive it as immature.
 Typos or inconsistent formatting on your resume may not seem like a big deal, but a client may assume you aren’t detail oriented enough for the job.
 Often, it’s the little things that mean the difference between receiving a job offer or a rejection, or thousands of dollars in salary.

 - Be open to constructive feedback – As much as it may hurt your pride to be told you are a little long-winded in an interview or not dressed professionally, remember that your recruiter is acting as your advocate here.
 They know what their clients are looking for in a candidate, so take their suggestions seriously and make the changes that they recommend.